Research Updated Medically Reviewed 7 min read

-California leads the US in total mesothelioma cases.
-CDC data on diagnoses, deaths, and exposure across LA, San Francisco, and 42 natural asbestos counties.
+California had 284 new mesothelioma cases in 2021, the most of any state.
+CDC data on diagnoses, deaths, and exposure across 42 natural asbestos counties.

 California’s mesothelioma burden is the largest of any state by raw numbers.
 With 284 new cases confirmed in 2021 by CDC primary data, the state accounts for more diagnoses than any other in the nation.
 The reasons are both industrial and geological: a century of shipyard, refinery, and construction exposure combined with naturally occurring asbestos deposits spanning 42 of the state’s 58 counties.